curegit/line-sticker-downloader/README.md

 ### How to find IDs

-See the url of a sticker item page.
+See the URL of a sticker item page.

 ![Store](store_screen.png)